Guide to Healthcare Leadership Conferences (2026)

 And there’s plenty of room for out-of-the-box thinking, too, with some conferences bringing speakers from roles as diverse as astronaut, artist, or singer to help explore the future of healthcare.

-This year’s keynote speakers include a senior associate director of health policy & analytics at the American Hospital Association, the vice president of clinical affairs and workforce at the American Hospital Association, the president of Orlikoff & Associates, Inc., and the director of payment policy at the American Hospital Association.
-Areas of discussion cover high-impact cyber attacks and AI, navigating crises in rural health care, transforming rural post-acute care, and communicating about cyber risk.
+This year’s keynote speakers include a director of health policy & analytics at the American Hospital Association, the vice president of clinical affairs and workforce at the American Hospital Association, the president of Orlikoff & Associates, Inc., and the director of payment policy at the American Hospital Association.
+Areas of discussion cover topics such as AI to enhance clinical workflows in the rural hospital setting, integrating environmental factors into rural population health strategies, rural health care in crisis, advancing innovation in rural health, building rural readiness for emergencies and disruptions, and the rural cybersecurity triple threat: AI, attacks, and cost pressures.

 Learning objectives include exploring new models of care, exploring disaster preparedness, elevating equity and eliminating disparities in treatment, access, and outcomes, advancing economic development, and population and community health in rural areas, developing strategies for a more flexible and sustainable rural healthcare workforce, and promoting the adoption of innovative approaches for improving quality, patient safety, and performance in rural healthcare.